KULeuven-MICAS/snitch_cluster/docs/tutorial/introduction.md

 3 - [CSR Manager Design](./csrman_design.md)

 - This section describes the features of our pre-built CSR manager.
-- It helps in hiding set-up delays in between accelerator runs.
+- It helps in hiding set-up delays in between accelerator runs by introducing a configuration preloading mechanism.

 4 - [Streamer Design](./streamer_design.md)

 - This section talks about our design- and run-time configurable streamer.
-- Streamers help streamline data accesses for an accelerator.
+- Streamer helps streamline data accesses for an accelerator.
+It decouples the data access with the acceleration computation datapath and introduces a prefetch mechanism to boost the utilization of the accelerator

 5 - [Building the Architecture](./build_system.md)